 "Impudent strumpet!"
 (13.84, 18.62-64, 18.92, 13.100-7)

 In case you don't speak antiquated English, "impudent strumpet" means "disrespectful whore."
 John first calls Lenina by this name in the scene when she gets naked.
 As we discuss in John's character analysis, much of his anger at Lenina is misdirected anger at himself for wanting her so much.
-This shout-out gets us into the guts of Othello, where the play's hero is about to kill his wife (Desdemona) because he has been convinced by the villainous Iago that she's cheating on him.
+This allusion gets us into the guts of Othello, where the play's hero is about to kill his wife (Desdemona) because he has been convinced by the villainous Iago that she's cheating on him.
 John accuses Lenina of being a whore in the same language Othello uses.
 (Of course, Lenina, having been conditioned to sleep around, isn't really at fault here, and neither was Desdemona, who in reality was faithful to her husband.)